tristankleyn/which.dolphin/delphinID/README.md

 | Spectrogram | A 2D representation of sound showing the frequency (Hz, vertical axis) and amplitude (colour intensity) of sound over time (sec, horizontal axis) |
 | Whistle | A narrowband signal used by dolphins for social communication. |

-### Overview
-delphinID is a deep learning-based framework designed for identifying delphinid species in underwater recordings (Kleyn et al., in prep.).
-Written and trained in Python for identifying seven commonly occurring North Atlantic species, it uses detections from the Click Detector and Whistle & Moan Detector module in the open-source PAMGuard software (Gillespie, 2008). to inform species prediction.
-A defining element of delphinID’s ability to accurately classify delphinid events to species is its utilisation of readily available tools, alongside conservative post-processing of detections, to reduce the amount of ‘hard work’ required from its neural networks.
-PAMGuard’s whistle and click detection algorithms extract acoustic profiles of vocalizations and are flexible in design, providing a “human in the loop” step for assuring quality of data before input to classification. delphinID learns latent species-specific patterns in average spectra of whistle and click detections to inform species prediction based on both types of vocalization.
-Below is a brief description of the delphinID classification workflow.

 #### Principles of Operation
 There are four main stages to classifying acoustic events with delphinids using delphinID.
 ##### 1)	Detect echolocation clicks